jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 1. Install the Rust compiler; Rustup is recommended for this purpose.
 Further instruction can be found at this [link](https://www.rust-lang.org/en-US/install.html).

-2. Download the *Whitebox GAT* [source code](https://github.com/jblindsay/whitebox-geospatial-analysis-tools).
-Note: *WhiteboxTools* is currently housed as a sub-repository of the main *Whitebox GAT* repo.
+2. Download the *WhiteboxTools* [source code](https://github.com/jblindsay/whitebox-tools).
 To download the code, click the green Clone or download button on the GitHub repository site.

 3. Decompress the zipped download file.